JSMitra/ForYourKeysOnly/README.md

 	- FYKO_Clients folder consists of a FYKO_Java project which illustrates secure communication with Flask Application using Java code

-Each project folder would be provided with its README.md file consisting of Setup and other instructions.
+Each project folder is provided with its README.md file consisting of Setup and other instructions.